 While extreme hiking might not seem as adrenaline-packed as other activities, it offers its own thrills.
 Extreme hikes are more than just ones that take a long time to complete.
-They take you on a journey through different elevations, altitudes and often encounter extreme weather.
-Across hanging bridges, steep staircases and while clinging to sides of cliffs, check out some of the extreme hikes in the world.
+They are next level and take you on a journey through different elevations and altitudes, often encountering extreme weather conditions.
+That’s trekking across hanging bridges and steep staircases while clinging to the sides of cliffs.
+Check out some of the extreme hikes in the world for inspiration.

-Zip lining is a simple concept that delivers a big punch, and it provides an adrenaline rush that is part of any great adventure.
+Zip lining is a simple concept that delivers a big punch and provides an adrenaline rush that is part of any great adventure.
 Zip lines can stretch across forests, canyons, volcanos, beaches and other natural settings that offer amazing views.
 You can zip across that line at high speeds with a simple pulley and lock system while adrenaline pumps in your veins.

-I’ve done zip lining in several countries, and I have loved them all.
+I’ve done zip lining in several countries and loved them all.
 This is probably one of my favourite adrenaline adventures that don’t completely scare me to death.
-If the opportunity arises, you can zip upside down, giving you a very different kind of rush.
+If the opportunity arises, you can zip upside down, giving you a different kind of rush.

-Bungee jumping is great for those that fear no heights and don’t necessarily want to jump out of a plane.
-The launching pad for a bungee jump is usually on a tall building, bridge over water or a ravine, or a natural setting that allows a person to jump while connected by an elastic cord.
+Bungee jumping is great for those who fear heights and don’t necessarily want to jump out of a plane.
+The launching pad for a bungee jump is usually on a tall building, a bridge over water or a ravine, or a natural setting that allows a person to jump while connected by an elastic cord.
 The cord attaches to a specially made ankle harness, often backed up by a secondary harness to ensure safety.
 Once the movement stops, the jumper hangs at the rope’s end, where they either climb up the cord or are pulled up by an attendant.

 This is an excellent option for those wanting to take their skiing or snowboarding to another level.
-Why wait in line for a ski lift when you can use a helicopter to bring you to the remote, powder-filled slopes of your dreams.
-No crowds, just pure snow bliss.
+Why wait in line for a ski lift when you can use a helicopter to bring you to the remote, powder-filled mountain slopes of your dreams?
+There are no crowds, just pure snow bliss.